 On race day, I left about 3 a.m. and arrived at the EPCOT parking lot about 3:30 a.m. (make sure to take a photo of the row.
 You’ll post-race self will thank you).
 We headed through security and over to the pre-race area with a DJ and photo-ops.
 Around 4 a.m., I headed into my assigned "corral" or starting group.
 For the 5K, you submit your anticipated pace-per-mile and then will be placed in one of three corrals.
 For the longer races, you’ll need to submit an official race time to get into the earlier corrals.

 There was a variety of music playing for the pre-race playlist, including lots of songs from "Encanto."
 Speaking of the newest popular film, we saw lots of runners dressed up in fun outfits, and even some families dressed as our favorite Madrigal family!
 And of course, lots of royal runners dressed as Disney heroines in honor of the Princess theme.

 Traveling along at the backstage portion behind Test Track, we saw Lilo and Stitch meeting runners.
 We came on-stage to Mexico as we started our circle around World Showcase.
 I stopped to get a photo with Elsa in Norway, who alternated with Anna.
-As with all current character sightings, there is a slight distance between you and the characters.
 Photos are very fast, often just one photo from the PhotoPass photographer since there are so many people to get through.
 Attendants will take them on your phone as well.
 Photos can be downloaded later by using your bib number (more information is on the back of the bib on how to link to your account).
 So, no worries about tapping a MagicBand or getting a photo card.